orchid00/actions_sandbox/03-documentation_actions.md

 ## Action to deploy a bookdown site {#deploy-bookdown}

 The following yaml template will run `bookdown::render_book()` on index.Rmd and then deploy the resulting html files onto the gh-pages branch that was created as part of section \@ref(ghpages-setup).
-It also requires the creation of two GitHub secrets (see section \@ref(secrets)), _GH_PAT_ and _EMAIL_. _GH_PAT_ is a personal access token that has at least repository access (which means you can see the settings of the repository).
-Create the token in your personal settings and then copy the value into the secrets settings for the repository (see section \@ref(github-pat) for more).
+It also requires the creation of two GitHub secrets (see section \@ref(secrets)), secrets.EMAIL and secrets.GITHUB_TOKEN.
+GITHUB_TOKEN is (new from Cecilapp v3)[https://github.com/Cecilapp/GitHub-Pages-deploy], it is an access token that has at least repository access (which means you can see the settings of the repository).
+Create the token in your personal settings and then copy the value into the secrets settings for the repository (see Github docs [About the GITHUB_TOKEN secret](https://docs.github.com/en/actions/reference/authentication-in-a-workflow) for more).
 The action also assumes that you are compiling the book to an html format and the output directory is `_book`.

 Github action for .github/workflow/deploy_bookdown.yml
 ```